RevengerWizard/tea_ffi/README.md

 [cffi-lua]: https://github.com/q66/cffi-lua
 [lua-ffi]: https://github.com/zhaojh329/lua-ffi

-> [!WARNING]
-> This is work-in progress.
-Due to current constraints in Teascript and C API, FFI resources aren't freed correctly

 tea_ffi is a portable C FFI for [Teascript] based on [libffi] and an API design similar to that of [LuaJIT], but written using the Teascript C API.

 It aims to be the standard FFI module interface to C and other future Teascript implementations.